Two Deadlines, Whichever Comes Later

 This section does not bar an action to recover property or value received as the result of fraud.

 A.R.S. § 14-3936(C)As with claims against the personal representative, fraud is the exception.
-If someone received estate property through fraudulent means, the normal deadlines do not protect them.
-The law draws a clear line between honest distribution mistakes, which eventually become final, and deliberate deception, which does not get the same protection.
+If someone received estate assets through fraud, the normal deadlines do not protect them.